 8. Douglas Fir

 The Douglas Fir features a natural cone shape, so it won’t need much trimming to give you an iconic Christmas tree shape.
-It is a beautiful tree with soft, long-lasting and great-smelling needles.
+It’s a beautiful tree with soft, long-lasting, and great-smelling needles.
 This fir is also easily found in tree lots across the country.

 7. Eastern White Pine

 The branches of White Pines are softer and more flexible than other pines, so they are often used in wreaths and garlands.
 However, this flexibility means that branches may not support ornaments or heavy décor.
 If you’re looking for a tree with dense foliage, and also prefer minimal decorations, the Eastern White Pine might be for you.

 Also known as the Concolor fir, the White Fir is perfect for dry climates such as California’s, where they are in high demand.
 This fir tree features bluish-green needles that keep well and has a pleasing aroma.